pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: Data-Driven Model for the Galaxy Population

 \subsection{The \pc~galaxy population model}

 We introduced the \pc\ model in \citet{alsing24}, where we calibrated the model based on an optically-selected ($r<25$) catalogue of $\sim140,000$ galaxies from COSMOS2020 \citep{weaver22}.
-In \citet{thorp25b} we updated the \pc\ model by re-training it on an MIR-selected ($\mlim<26$) catalogue of $\sim420,000$ galaxies from COSMOS2020, with this deeper selection expected to capture a larger fraction of the $z\lesssim6$ galaxy population with a high degree of completeness \citep[see][]{weaver23}.
+In \citet{thorp25b} we updated the \pc\ model by re-training it on an MIR-selected ($\mlim<26$) catalogue of $\sim420,000$ galaxies from COSMOS2020, with this deeper selection expected to capture a larger fraction of the $z\lesssim6$ galaxy population with a high degree of completeness \citep[see][]{weaver23} when compared to deeper data in a smaller sub-field \citep[the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey;][]{koekemoer11, grogin11, nayyeri17}.
 To enable successful modelling of this deeper data, \citet{thorp25b} made several improvements to the generative model, introducing a more flexible model for the distribution of photometric uncertainties in COSMOS2020, and improving the handling of low signal-to-noise (S/N) data \citep[following][]{lupton99}.

 The trained \pc\ generative model provides a complete recipe for generating mock photometric observations of the galaxy population out to $z<6$.
 It has four key elements: \begin{enumerate} \item a population distribution over physical parameters; \item an emulated physical model that maps between these parameters and noiseless model fluxes; \item an uncertainty model that represents the distribution of flux uncertainties expected for a given survey, conditional on true flux; \item an error model that adds noise to the model fluxes to generate mock observations. \end{enumerate}